 The message for readers is that exercise is so vital for the physical and mental wellbeing of those living with and beyond cancer.
 It doesn't need to be running though.
-Anything that gets your heart rate elevated is good and we should all be doing at least 30 minutes of strenuous exercise every week and at least two sessions of strength work to help maintain muscle mass.
+Anything that gets your heart rate elevated is good, and I think it's good for anyone to be doing at least 30 minutes of strenuous exercise every week and at least two sessions of strength work to help maintain muscle mass.

 Keep on keeping on (KOKO) folks!